I’m still pinching myself, I just can’t believe how much has changed recently, and all for the better. Wow…just Wow.

 There is a headache clinic at the Mayo Clinic in Phoenix.
 If my doctor can’t help me I’m considering going to the clinic for an evaluation It is 110 miles away.
 Does anyone have thoughts on this?
 I’ve heard some conflicting results from friends about their experiences with Mayo, I’d like to know if anyone has any thoughts.

-This is Migraine Awareness month therefore, I’ll leave you with a few facts about migraine.
+This is Migraine Awareness month therefore, I’ll leave you with a few more facts about migraine.

-- Migraine if often misdiagnosed as tension or sinus headaches.
+Migraine is often misdiagnosed as tension or sinus headaches.